 History of Overtone Singing

-Drilling deep in its origins, Overtones also can be considered as harmonics singing, which were origin from the West by Pythagoras some 2 600 years past.
+Drilling deep in its origins, Overtones also can be considered as harmonics singing, which was originally from the West by Pythagoras some 2 600 years past.
 A musician, also known as a famous Greek mathematician and philosopher, and a group of his students had spent several years in studying and analyzing vibration and sound.
-After analyzing the monochord, a single stringed instrument, he found that all sounds were formed by combinations of various frequencies and vibrations.
+After analyzing the monochord, a single-stringed instrument, he found that all sounds were formed by combinations of various frequencies and vibrations.

 Developments in Modern World